 Artists have pioneered in both the development and creative use of new technologies.
 A great example would be Charles Csuri, an Ohio State University Professor who was named as the father of digital art and computer animation by Smithsonian magazine.
 The history and creation of media arts and technology aligns with the invention of computer graphics, animation, virtual reality, augmented reality, 3D rapid prototyping, and interactive interfaces.

 BFA alumni enter a wide variety of careers, including UI/UX design, animation, exhibit fabrication, video production, game design, motion graphics, museum art preparation, freelance art/design, and teaching.
 Visit our BFA alumni page for more.

 MFA alumni enter careers as fine artists, art directors, college professors, animators, and UX designers.
 Visit MFA alumni page for more.

 Art & Technology students have formed an active, student organization, the Art + Tech Club, which open to all OSU students to join, attend and participate in.

 Faculty in Art and Technology exhibit their artwork worldwide and collaborate with faculty across the university.
-Recently Professor Amy Youngs Art and Dr. Iris Meier, Professor of Molecular Genetics, co-taught an art-science topics courses, such as Underground Symbiosis, Art/Science & Environment, and Harvesting Color: the Art and Science of Plant/Human Relationships.
+Professor Amy Youngs regularly collaborates with Dr. Iris Meier, Professor of Molecular Genetics, to co-teach an art-science topics courses, such as Underground Symbiosis, Art/Science & Environment, and Harvesting Color: the Art and Science of Plant/Human Relationships.

-Professor Todd Slaughter working with alum Andrew Frueh create a new Photogrammetry studio for the Department of Art.
+Professor Todd Slaughter worked with alum Andrew Frueh create a Photogrammetry studio for the Department of Art.

 Students utilize state of the art facilities, equipment, and interdisciplinary expertise in our many specialized labs.